Home Privacy Policy Feedback Link to us Site Map

-MS Excel: Sort data in alphabetical order based on 2 columns in Excel 2011 for Mac
+MS Excel 2011 for Mac: Sort data in alphabetical order based on 2 columns

-Also learn how to sort data in alphabetical order based on 2 columns in Excel 2011 for Mac | Excel 2010 | Excel 2007.
+This Excel tutorial explains how to sort data in alphabetical order based on two columns in Excel 2011 for Mac (with screenshots and step-by-step instructions).

-Question: In Excel 2011 for Mac, I'm trying to sort a chart that has 6 columns of data.
+Question: In Microsoft Excel 2011 for Mac, I'm trying to sort a chart that has 6 columns of data.
 I need to sort this data by 2 columns - first by column B (ie: Product column) in alphabetical order and then by column D (ie: Quantity) smallest to largest.
 How do I do this?

 Answer: To apply this sort in Excel, highlight the data that you wish to sort.
 Then select the Data tab from the toolbar at the top of the screen.
 Then click on the Sort button and select Custom Sort from the popup menu.